thingwave/eclipse-arrowhead/README.md

 # Todo list

-Below is a list if some of the planned features:
+Below is a list of some of the planned features:

 * Debian package support
 * RHEL package support